Why is this Prenatal Screening test your best option?

 |Edward’s syndrome (Trisomy 18)||Down Syndrome (Trisomy 21)||Trisomy 22|

-The below lists of abnormalities and disorders are also tested for no additional cost!
+The test has been recently upgraded and below you will find a list of abnormalities and disorders that are also tested for NO additional cost!

 A sex chromosome aneuploidy is a numeric abnormality of an X or Y chromosome, with the addition or loss of an entire X or Y chromosome.